© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Medieval settlement at Thornton-le-Street is a scheduled monument protected by Historic England under reference 1018853.
 View the official record →

-Thornton-le-Street is a medieval settlement site located in North Yorkshire, England.
+Thornton-le-Street is a medieval settlement in Yorkshire, England, designated as an ancient monument.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1018853.

 Medieval settlement at Thornton-le-Street is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1018853.